13 Tips for Filing a Home Insurance Claim

 In the Coming Weeks

-- Save all receipts, don't use cash.
-This goes for everything from your McDonalds breakfast to the hotel bill while you are displaced from your home.
+- Save all receipts, don't use cash - goes for everything from your IHOP breakfast to the hotel bill while you can't live at your home for a while.
 Your goal should be to create a paper trail of all your spending after the claim event.

 - Gather evidence - part II - make a detailed list of all your personal property that was damaged or lost.
-The key is in the details - for example, when making a list, saying you lost a "Toaster" vs "High-end Toaster, Stainless Steel, Blue Glowing Power Button" will get you a wildly different replacement toasters from your insurance company.
+The key is in the details - for example, when making a list, saying you lost a "Toaster" vs. "High-end Toaster, Stainless Steel, Blue Glowing Power Button" will get you a wildly different replacement toaster from your insurance company.